Father Of Rockville Rape Suspect Arrested On Immigration Charge

 In the aftermath of the alleged rape of the Rockville high school freshman, Maryland Gov. Larry Hogan said that he is unable to promise parents that their kids will be safe in school because of Montgomery County’s status as a sanctuary jurisdiction, i.e., noncompliant with federal immigration law, Fox News reported.

-Hogan described it as major part of the problem and nonetheless vowed to get to the bottom of the case while demanding accountability from local officials.
+Hogan described it as a major part of the problem and nonetheless vowed to get to the bottom of the case while demanding accountability from local officials.
 “Hogan’s comments put further pressure on the superintendent of the Montgomery County school district who has accused some parents of displaying ‘racism and xenophobia’ in their responses to the rape,” Fox News noted.

 “Many parents in Montgomery County have questioned what the school system knew about the teenagers before enrolling them at Rockville High.
-And the case has gained national attention in the debate on illegal immigration,” the Post added
+And the case has gained national attention in the debate on illegal immigration,” the Post added.

 The high school is currently conducting a security audit, and the police presence has been beefed up.
 In the meantime, legislation under consideration by Maryland lawmakers would make the entire state a sanctuary jurisdiction.
 Rockville is also considering a sanctuary ordinance.